ericvc/CuckooPi/README.md

 menu) to display only a blank screen when it is activated.
 The screensaver you select will be displayed the majority of the time.

+My configuration also uses a 16x2 LCD to display the current date and time.
+Code for running the LCD display is included in this repo, but first, you must enable I2C on your RasPi.
+From the terminal run as root:

+    sudo raspi-config

+and navigate the menu to the interface options and enable I2C connections.

 ## Future Directions

 I am excited to build upon this software and create a housing to